1. briefly introduce your company once

 We currently supply 53 Aldi North stores in our region with baked goods.
 Here, of course, we also want to keep the return rates as low as possible.
 The biggest challenge is that we currently still receive the sales figures from Aldi as an Excel file and therefore have a very large, manual effort to make the orders and keep track of the returns.
 This cost us a lot of time in the beginning.

-We already work successfully with foodforecast in our own stores.
-Therefore, it was immediately clear to us that we would also automate and optimize the process for supplying the Aldi stores together with foodforecast.
+We are already working successfully with foodforecast in our own stores.
+It was therefore immediately clear to us that we would also automate and optimize the process for supplying Aldi stores together with foodforecast .

-4. what has changed in the supply of Aldi stores since foodforecast was introduced?
+4. what has changed in the supply of Aldi stores since the introduction of foodforecast ?

 There were some challenges at the beginning.
-We couldn't always do the same product categorization as we do for our own stores, because the assortment is much smaller and therefore a different prioritization of the products has to be done.
-We also had to deposit some new parameters and fine-tune them together with foodforecast due to assortment changes or new products at Aldi.
+We were not always able to use the same product categorization as in our own stores, as the range is much smaller and therefore the products had to be prioritized differently.
+We also had to store some new parameters and fine-tune them together with foodforecast due to product range changes or new products at Aldi.
 But at the end of the day, the results are good!
-Since the introduction of foodforecast's Artificial Intelligence, our staff has more time again to focus on other, important tasks.
-Automation is a real labor saver for us!
-Foodforecast takes care of automatically incorporating Aldi's sales figures into the AI's forecasts, and we then receive the order proposal directly into our merchandise management system.
+Since the introduction of foodforecast 's artificial intelligence, our staff now have more time to concentrate on other important tasks.
+Automation really makes our work easier!
+Foodforecast ensures that Aldi's sales figures are automatically included in the AI forecasts and we then receive the order proposal directly in our merchandise management system.

-5. what is the greatest added value of foodforecast technology for you?
+5. what is the greatest added value of foodforecast for you?

 The biggest added value for us is the process automation and the associated time savings for our staff.
 What we also particularly appreciate is the automatic email on the return rates that we receive every evening.
 There we can see at a glance where there are outliers, both for the products and in the stores.

-6. would you recommend foodforecast to other bakeries for LEH counter planning?
+6. would you recommend foodforecast to other bakeries for planning their food retail counters?

-I would definitely recommend foodforecast and KI for planning the LEH counters.
-We are very satisfied with the service, because the team always tries to implement our wishes quickly.
+I would definitely recommend foodforecast and AI for planning food retail counters.
+We are very satisfied with the service because the team always tries to implement our wishes quickly.

 7. how have your key figures improved?
 E.g. By what percentage has the return rate in Aldi stores dropped?